26 to 27 June 2026

 Swiss Enduro Series

-From August 15 to 16, 2025, Flims Laax will host a stop of the Swiss Enduro Series for the fourth time.
-This year, the sporting highlight is joined by a stop of the European E-MTB Enduro Tour, adding extra excitement to the racing with additional uphill stages.
-Participants can look forward to a varied course featuring alpine terrain and flowing forest trails – all set against a breathtaking mountain backdrop that will captivate riders and spectators alike.
+From June 26 to 27, 2026, Flims Laax will host a stop of the Swiss Enduro Series for the fifth time.
+Participants can expect a varied course with alpine terrain and flowing forest sections, nestled in a breathtaking mountain panorama that will thrill riders and spectators alike.

 Watch live